lizcas01/password-generator/README.md

 # Password Generator
 ## Description
 For this challenge, we created a password generator for employees who have access to sensitive data and want a stronger password for better security.
 This was the first assignment to require Javascript and to be honest, I struggled quite a bit.
 My motivation for this project was to figure out the commands which I did.
 I learned what commands were most appropriate for this challenge and other commands that will most likely be needed in the future.
+I also learned more about the "+=" command and took the opportunity to use it during this challenge.
 ## Installation
 N/A
 ## Deployed Site